Gihanga

-Legend holds that Gihanga was born of the union of two ancestral lineages.
-His paternal line traced back to his great-great-grandfather Kigwa ("Descended from the Heavens"), who is said to have come down to Rwanda from the celestial realm to establish the royal line.
-On his mother’s side, he descended from Kabeja, the son of the god-king Kazigaba, who, together with his brother Rurenge and sister Nyirankende, came to Earth to inaugurate civilization.
-In the sacred genealogies, Kazigaba is said to have married his sister Nyirankende, and from this union Kabeja was born.

-Gihanga’s father, Kazi (himself regarded as a descended deity), was a blacksmith, from whom Gihanga learned the craft that would later define part of his legendary status.
-During his youth, Gihanga is said to have resided in multiple locations, including the eastern village of Mubari and the village of his maternal uncles in Bugoyi, located in the northwest.
+Legend tells that Gihanga was the product of the marriage of two lineages.
+The paternal lineage of his great-great-grandfather came from Kigwa ("Descended from Heavens"), who said to have come down to Rwanda from the heavens to form the royal line, while his mother's side descended from an ancestor named Kabeja.
+His father, Kazi (a descended god), was a blacksmith from whom Gihanga learned the art.
+Over the course of his childhood, he is said to have lived in several locations, including the eastern village of Mubari and his maternal uncles' village of Bugoyi in the northwest.